Food Hygiene & Safety

 Can I Reheat Salmon in the Microwave?

-You can cook salmon in microwave if you like.
+You can cook salmon in the microwave if you like.
 You can also reheat leftover salmon in the microwave if you’re really pressed for time.
 While doing so, you should remember that, warming cooked salmon in the microwave leaves a fishy aroma.

 Keep the heat low and reheat the fish in little increments to reduce the odour.